Reporting to A-State

-Students must properly report to ASU by arriving in Jonesboro, AR and allowing Office of International Programs to make documentation of their immigration documents that include: Form I-20, Acceptance Letter, Passport, VISA, I-94.
+Students must properly report to A-State by arriving in Jonesboro, AR and allowing Office of International Student Services to make documentation of their immigration documents that include: Form I-20, Acceptance Letter, Passport, VISA, I-94.

-International students are required by the Department of Homeland Security to submit their US address during New Student Orientation, and within 10 days after any additional change of address to the Office of International Programs.
+International students are required by the Department of Homeland Security to submit their US address during New Student Orientation, and within 10 days after any additional change of address to the Office of International Student Services.

 The Address can be updated on MyCampus, by updating the "International Local" address.

 International students are required to have accurate information on their I-20 at all times.
-Students must become familiar with all information listed on your I-20, and keep the Office of International Programs informed of changes or inaccuracies.
+Students must become familiar with all information listed on your I-20, and keep the Office of International Student Services informed of changes or inaccuracies.

 - Information that may be subject to change include program of study and program end date.
-Such changes must be reported to the Office of International Programs immediately.
+Such changes must be reported to the Office of International Student Services immediately.
 A new I-20 will then be issued.

 International students must make sure their passport is valid at all times.
 Students who need to renew their passport in the United States must contact their consulate either in the US or in their home country.